gruns/blagoblag/content/drafts/shrinking-code-review.rst

   everything is in the correct place.
 It's hard to focus on the little details (like: does the business logic even do the right thing) when you're looking at the big picture.
 * It encourages bikeshedding.
-Ironically, in addition to making it harder to to focus on details, the large scope of a large patch means that fewer people feel capable of providing substantive feedback, this encourages low quality feedback on unimportant minutia.
+Ironically, in addition to making it harder to focus on details, the large scope of a large patch means that fewer people feel capable of providing substantive feedback, this encourages low quality feedback on unimportant minutia.